Have you ever thought what you would say to your younger self if you could go back in time?

-You will have a ministry for Him but not in the area of medicine & surgery that you aim, for He has a more perfect plan for your life.
+You will have a ministry for Him but not in the area of medicine & surgery that you aimed, for He has a more perfect plan for your life.

-He uses the experiences from those coming hard times to help others through their own difficult heartache.
+He uses the experiences from those hard times that are coming to help others through their own difficult heartache.

 Most importantly, please take time to care for you & your health through the coming seasons of life…

 Although you’re a very capable young woman, you’re still human!
 You need to take time out to restore often.